 If you begin to feel lightheaded, dizzy, or nauseous, it is best to sit or lie down immediately.

-The consequences of sudden fainting can be serious, including skull fractures and brain injuries, Dr. McGowan added, according to Today.
+The consequences of sudden fainting can be very serious, including skull fractures and brain injuries, Dr. McGowan added, according to Today.

 Signs of fainting

-- Dizziness, lightheadedness, nausea, according to Today.
+- Dizziness, vertigo, nausea, according to Today.

-- Cold sweat
+- Cold sweats

 - Feeling hot, flushed, or tingling all over